NIS 2: Boosting supply chain security

 Strengthening cybersecurity for a resilient and compliant Europe

-As cyber threats continue to rise, supply chains have become a primary target for cybercriminals.
-These attacks, which exploit vulnerabilities in suppliers, represent a critical entry point into networks and IT systems.
+As the threat landscape continues to evolve with rising cyber attacks, supply chains have become a primary target for cybercriminals.
+These attacks, which exploit vulnerabilities in suppliers, represent critical entry points into networks and information systems.
 To address this growing risk, the NIS 2 Directive was introduced to enhance supply chain security across Europe’s critical sectors.
-EU member states have until October 17, 2024, to transpose the directive into national law.
-As the compliance deadline approaches, organizations must take proactive steps to strengthen their supply chains in the face of evolving cyber threats.
+European Union member states have until October 17, 2024, to transpose the directive into national law.
+As the compliance deadline approaches, organizations must take proactive steps to strengthen their supply chains in the face of evolving cyber threats and ensure business continuity.

 Why NIS 2 compliance is critical

 Mourad El Malki, CISO at InterCloud, emphasizes the importance of the NIS 2 Directive in reinforcing supply chain security.
 Non-compliance carries severe penalties: fines of up to €10 million or 2% of global annual turnover for essential entities, and up to €7 million or 1.4% of turnover for significant entities.
-The directive is a crucial legislative measure to enhance the cybersecurity of critical infrastructure and mitigate risks associated with subcontractors.
+The directive is a crucial legislative measure to enhance the cybersecurity of critical infrastructure and mitigate risks associated with subcontractors, contributing to cyber resilience.

 Expanded coverage of NIS 2